ErpNetDocs/tech/advanced/documents/document-flow.md

 ### Description

-The sequence of documents in a process forms the document flow.
-Actually, the documents in a process are more likely to be in a hierarchy; just a sequence of documents is a rare occurrence.
+The sequence of documents in a process forms a document flow.
+Just a sequence of documents is a rare occurrence, so documents in a process are more likely to be in a hierarchy.

-Documents in @@name often have sub-documents.
-Most of the time, the sub-documents are automatically generated (see [**Document Generation**](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/document-generation.md)) or created by some fulfillment function (see [**Order Fulfillment**](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/document-fulfillment.md)).However,  manually entering a sub-document is also allowed and sometimes used.
+Documents in @@name often have **sub-documents**.
+Most of the time, they are [automatically generated](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/document-generation.md) or created by some [fulfillment function](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/document-fulfillment.md).
+However, manually entering a sub-document is also allowed and sometimes encouraged.

-Documents, their sub-documents, the sub-documents of the sub-documents, etc. form the sequence (or the hierarchy).
-The document flow design is one of the most important aspects of implementing @@name for a target enterprise.
+Documents, their sub-documents, the sub-documents of the sub-documents, etc. form the sequence (or hierarchy).
+The document flow design, therefore, is one of the most important aspects of implementing @@name for a target enterprise.

-The document flow is designed by designing the specific document routes for each Document Type.
+The designed is achieved with the help of specific document routes for each Document Type.